-The Photographs on the left shows my basic setup for “still life” shots but is largely
+The Photograph on the left shows my basic setup for “still life” shots but is largely

 applicable to my workshop shots also.
 The main flash points into the metal dome reflector

-seen on the right of the camera but this can be on the left and occasionally above
+on the right of the camera but this can be on the left and occasionally above depending

 I almost always use a tripod for the camera, the only exception being when there

-is insufficient space for the tripod to stand.
-Whilst the flash gun points into the
+is insufficient space for the tripod.
+Whilst the flash gun points into the reflector

-reflector it is of the type that allows the head to pivot through 180 degrees, the
+it is of the type that allows the head to pivot through 180 degrees, the auto sensor

-In the left hand picture the head of the flash gun was pivoted so that it pointed
+In the left hand picture, below, the head of the flash gun was pivoted so that it

-directly at the item being photographed.
-It can be seen that the result is a very
+pointed directly at the item being photographed.
+It can be seen that the result is

-pronounced shadow, even to the point that the holes in the dividing plate clearly
+a very pronounced shadow, even to the point that the holes in the dividing plate

 In the middle picture the head was turned to face into the reflector as is always